FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th June 2019.md

 “That, Councillor Ryan (M) be appointed as the Council’s representative to attend and vote at

-General Meetings of Irish Public Bodies Mutual Insurances Limited.”--- 10
+General Meetings of Irish Public Bodies Mutual Insurances Limited.”
+---
+10

 As there were no other nominations, the Mayor declared Councillor Ryan (M) appointed as the